-Student's Name: Sex: (Please circle) Female/Male Town: (Renew each year) Birth Date:/ School Year: (Renew each year)) Physician's Authorization: The above named student has my authorization to car rry and self administer the following med lication: Medication: (1) Dosage: (1) - (2) (2) Reason for prescription(s): Medication(s) to be used under the following co onditions: I confirm that this student has been instructed in with out school personnel supervision.
-I have medication use by the student during school ho provided a written treatment plan fo Signature of Physician Physician's Phone Number Date - Backup Medication - The law provides that if a at the school, it must be kept in a predetermin The following backup medication has been pr ned location, known to the child, pare For Completion by Parent or Guardian As the parent/guardian of the above names stud proper use of this/these medication(s).
-He/she h physically, mentally, and behaviorally capable t medical personnel need to be called.
-If he/she h is to alert an adult.
-I also acknowledge that the school district may r by the pupil and that I shall indemnify and hold a based on an act or omission that is the result of has demonstrated to me that he/she undo assume this responsibility.
-He/she has used his/her inhaler as prescribed a not incur liability as a result of any injural armless the school district and its emparate the school district and i derstands the understands t and does not h ury arising fro bloyees and ag proper use of this medic he need to alert an adult nave relief from an asthn om the self-administration gents against any claims cation.
-He/she is that emergency na attack, he/she I agree to also work with the school in establishin physician.
-This will include a predetermined local anaphylaxis emergency.
-Authorization is hereby granted to release this i information to appropriate school pe ersonnel and classroom teachers.
-I understand that in the event the medication dos re-write the order on his prescription pad and I, I understand it is my responsibility to pick up an will be disposed of. y unused medication at the end of the school year, and the medication that is not picked up Parent/Guardian Signature Date
+Student's Name: School: Sex: (Please circle) Female/Male Birth Date:// Town: (Renew each year) School Teat (Reflew each year) Physician's Authorization: The above named student has my authorization n to carry and self administer the following medication : Medication: (1) Dosage: (1) (2) (2) Reason for prescription(s): Medication(s) to be used under the follow ving conditions: 1010 mg vonamene. ted in the proper use of this medication and is able have provided a written treatment plan for mana ool hours and school activities.
+Signature of Physician Physician's Phone Number Date hat if a child's health care provider prescribes "b termined location, known to the child, parent and teen provided for this student proper use of this/these medication(s).
+He physically, mentally, and behaviorally cap medical personnel need to be called.
+If he is to alert an adult. es student, I confirm that this student has been ins /she has demonstrated to me that he/she understant pable to assume this responsibility.
+He/she unders /she has used his/her inhaler as prescribed and do nds the proper use of this medication.
+He/she is stands the need to alert an adult that emergency es not have relief from an asthma attack, he/she by the pupil and that I shall indemnify and may not incur liability as a result of any injury ari hold armless the school district and its employees oult of gross negligence, willful and wanton conta s and agents against any claims, except a claim ablishing a plan for use and storage of backup medication to keep backup medication to which r Authorization is hereby granted to release e this information to appropriate school personne el and classroom teachers. on dosage is altered, a new "self-administration for and I, the parent/guardian, will sign the new form I understand it is my responsibility to pick will be disposed of. up any unused medication at the end of the school l year, and the medication that is not picked up Parent/Guardian Signature Date